arjuntippu/smart-contract-accelerator/aws/README.md

 Yes, application can be deleted either by deleting the stack in the cloudformation stack or by terminating the EC2 instance.
 Preferred approach is to delete from the cloudformation, as it will delete even the security group.
 Steps to delete the cloudformation stack - https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html .

-- Will the application remain intact in case of any EC2 restart?
+- Will the application remain intact in case of any EC2 restart or if stop and start the EC2 instance?
 Application data/assets will still continue to be on the EC2 as it's root device is backed by EBS.
-You need to start the application manually.
-Follow the below steps, to start the application:
+Application has to be started manually using below commands:
     1. Login to EC2 box  `ssh ec2-user@ec2.dnsname -i path_to_pem_file`
     2. Fetch the DNS name  `export dnsname=$(curl -s http://169.254.169.254/latest/meta-data/public-hostname)`
     3. Start the application  `docker run -p 8090:8090 -e BLOCKCHAIN_SERVICE_URL=http://$dnsname:8090/blockchain -e PORT=8090 ganeshramr/ofs_smartcontract_accelerator:avenger`